milichowdhury0096/Chatbot_Rag/README.md

 - **Contextual Responses**: Generates responses based on user queries and relevant policy documents.
 - **Vagueness Detection**: The chatbot checks for vague responses and informs the user accordingly.

-output.jsonl consist of question and answers created from the policies which is used for creating fine tuned model im OpenAI.
+output.jsonl consist of question and answers created from the policies which is used for creating fine tuned model in OpenAI.

 ## Requirements